-ARM is an affiliate of the General Board of Discipleship.
+ARM works in partnership with the General Board of Discipleship.
 Being affiliated with ARM often will grant a RARF privileges on an annual conference level, such as advertising access to conference mailing lists, email lists, conference newspapers, and annual conference display space.
 RARFs are required to renew their covenant relationship with ARM annually.

 How do I form a RARF?

 The first step is to pray that God will guide you to gather a group of at least 8-10 persons in your annual conference who share the vision of forming a RARF.
 The group should have clergy and laity, men and women, older and younger people, and should represent different geographical locations in the annual conference.
 If the group is largely centered around one pastor or one church it is not likely to last.